thefactory/cloudformation-jenkins/README.md

-CloudFormation template for a [Jenkins](https://github.com/dotcloud/docker-registry) server with automatic backup and recovery.
+CloudFormation template for a [Jenkins](https://jenkins-ci.org/) server with automatic backup and recovery.

-Pre-requisites:
+Prerequisites:
-* Route 53 hosted zone for the desired registry address (e.g., `mycompany.com` for `jenkins.mycompany.com`)
+* Route 53 hosted zone for the desired DNS address (e.g., `mycompany.com` for `jenkins.mycompany.com`)

 ## Overview